chrismcmath/hexo_personal_site/source/_posts/Lucura.md

     url: 'https://www.youtube.com/watch?v=08gi7HvMke4'
 date: 2012-09-12
 status: Abandoned
-tagline: Platform for making and playing educational death
+tagline: Platform for making and playing educational games
 ---

-My final project at Imperial, Lucura was an experiment in revolutionising the way games in education could work.
+My final project at Imperial, Lucura was an experiment in rethinking the way games in education can work.
 It used crowd-sourcing to create content, and split the curation between teachers and students to incentivise educational and fun games.

 Each game was constructed as a series of micro-games, invigorating a quiz format that could also test aptitude.
-The limitations this design engendered allows the game making tools to be greatly simplified.
+These limitations allowed the game making tools to be greatly simplified.